Homological mirror symmetry for the quartic surface: Group actions

 Because we are working over a characteristic zero field, taking $\Gamma$-invariants is an exact functor.
-This means that the classification theory from the previous section extends in a straightforward way to the equivariant situation: one simply replaces all ``obstruction groups'' by their $\Gamma$-fixed parts.
-More concretely, suppose that we have a finite $\Gamma$ acting on a graded algebra $A$.
-Then $HH^*(A,A)^\Gamma$ is the cohomology of the subcomplex of $CC^*(A,A)^\Gamma$ of equivariant Hochschild cochains.
-There is a canonical map $J^\Gamma: HH^*(A,A)^\Gamma \rightarrow HH^*(A \semidirect \Gamma, A \semidirect \Gamma)$, induced by the cochain homomorphism
+In particular, if $\Gamma$ acts on a graded algebra $A$, $\mathit{HH}^*(A,A)^\Gamma$ is the cohomology of the subcomplex of $\mathit{CC}^*(A,A)^\Gamma$ of equivariant Hochschild cochains.
+There is a canonical chain map

-This is compatible with the Lie bracket on $HH^{*+1}$, and has an obvious deformation theoretic meaning: $\Gamma$-equivariant $A_\infty$-deformations of $A$ induce deformations of the semidirect product.
-In fact, \eqref{eq:invariant-include} is always injective.
-One can see this in several different ways.
-For a classical homological algebra argument, note that if $P$ is an $A$-bimodule carrying a $\Gamma$-action which is compatible with that on $A$, then $P \semidirect \Gamma$ is an $A \semidirect \Gamma$-bimodule, which for any $A \semidirect \Gamma$-bimodule $M$ satisfies